CarbonBond/ProgrammingTricks/readme.md

 A collection of interesting tips and tricks.
+Following multiple books.